 Should you prefer your child to attend a school other than the designated catchment area school then a Placing Request must be made.
-Forms are available from the Head Teacher or School Support, Argyll & Bute Council, Argyll House, Alexandra Parade, Dunoon, PA23 8AJ - Tel: 01369 704000.
+Forms are available from the Head Teacher, or by contacting School Support by email to argyllhousereception@argyll-bute.gov.uk or by 'phoning 01369 704000.